Below is an example settlement demand letter we wrote in a truck accident case we ultimately settled.

 You have asked for a formal demand in David v.
 Patrick before trial.

 As we discussed, this is a very serious injury case.
-Mr. David was hit by the defendant’s tractor-trailer on March 14, 2019.
-As a result of the accident he sustained permanent injuries neck and back spinal injuries.
-He had surgery on his back and needs to have surgery on his neck.
+The defendant’s tractor-trailer hit Mr. David on March 14, 2022.
+As a result of the accident, he sustained permanent neck and back spinal injuries.
+He had surgery on his back and needs surgery on his neck.
 Mr. David has been unable to work since the accident and has been declared completely disabled by his physicians and is not cleared to work.
-To date, Mr. David has suffered $3,836,586.26 in special damages.
+To date, Mr. David has suffered $4,016,586.26 in special damages.
 They are itemized as follows: